nbertagnolli/nbertagnolli.github.io/_posts/2018-01-28-5-minute-deep-learning-ios-app.md

 fancy new Xcode project and we're done with our App!

 (Note sometimes Apple likes to change the name of their links for no reason so if
-    the above wget command doesn't work you can also download this xcode project
+    the above wget command doesn't work you can also download this Xcode project
     <a href="https://developer.apple.com/documentation/vision/classifying_images_with_vision_and_core_ml">here</a>)

 ## **Fix the Broken Stuff**